snepaul179/Cancer_Patients_Clasification/README.md

 3. Support Vector Machine : I used various C and gamma values in rbf kernal with 10 fold cross validation to find the best model.
 But still the increase in Test accuracy was not significant.

 4. Finally I tried ensemble families with different learning rate under Gradient Boosting Classifier.
 I found that the training error was significantly decreased and the accuracy was increase by 7% compared to Logestic regression model.
-Most importantly Area under the graph of ROC curve was decent that of 0.74 out of 1.
+Most importantly Area under the graph of ROC curve was decent that of 0.74 out of 1."\n"
+"\n"

-Part 2
+### Part 2

 1. As the data challenge gave more importance to accuracy I subseted the symptoms into another dataframe and plotted the importance of symptoms on survival rate.